mohsinkhan85090/ML-Deployment-CI-CD/README.md

 The project demonstrates two crucial concepts: Production Readiness and Automation (MLOps).

-## Project Overview
+### project overview
  I built this project to demonstrate an end-to-end MLOps pipeline.
 The purpose was to show that I can take a trained ML model, containerize it with Docker for consistency, deploy it onto a scalable and resilient infrastructure using Kubernetes, and automate the entire testing and deployment process using CI/CD.
 This project proves my understanding of the best practices required to transition ML research into reliable production services.
 This project demonstrates **end-to-end deployment of a Machine Learning model** using **Docker**, **Kubernetes**, and **CI/CD pipelines** via **GitHub Actions**.
 The ML model is containerized, deployed on a Kubernetes cluster, and automatically updated whenever code changes are pushed.

 ---
 ## Project Architecture
 ![Project Architecture](https://raw.githubusercontent.com/mohsinkhan85090/ML-Model-Deployment-with-Docker-Kubernetes-CI-CD/main/98.png)